 September’s New Grad of The Month: Victoria Campbell

 Victoria Campbell is September’s New Grad of the Month!
-From Tennessee and currently on a PT assignment in Colorado, Victoria has not only embraced the spirit of travel early on in her career, but has also showed an incredible amount of clinical and professional integrity.
+From Tennessee and currently on a PT assignment in Colorado, Victoria has not only embraced the spirit of travel early on in her career but has also shown an incredible amount of clinical and professional integrity.
 She is the type of therapist that is invaluable to every facility she works in and every patient she treats.

 Victoria is in the process of obtaining her third state license so that she can easily secure her next assignment in the location of her choice.
 Like a true road warrior, Victoria is using an RV as she moves from one destination to another with her husband and documenting her travel assignments with incredible photographs.